khulalit/task-mngt/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+# Database

+This project uses SQLite as the database to store and manage data.
+The SQLite database file is located at path/to/your/database.db.
+Make sure to include this file in your project for the application to function correctly.

+# SQLite Setup

+To set up the SQLite database:

+Ensure you have SQLite installed on your development machine.
+Create the necessary database schema using the provided SQL scripts or commands.
+You can interact with the database through API routes defined in the pages/api directory.

 ## Deploy on Vercel